Kong/docs.konghq.com/app/konnect/org-management/audit-logging/reference.md

 ## Access logs

-Access logs include information about requests to the Konnect API.
+Access logs include information about requests to the {{site.konnect_short_name}} API.

-Each access log entry contains the following attributes in addition to the defaults above:
+In addition to the defaults, each access log entry also contains the following attributes:

 Property | Description
 ---------|-------------